Lunar Panoramic Photography - Apollo 11: Pre-EVA panoramas

 The immediate priority for the astronauts after landing was the preparation of the Lunar Module to allow it to promptly depart the Moon should an emergency situation arise.
 These activities meant that it was almost an hour and a quarter before they reached the point on page 5 of the LM Lunar Surface Checklist that called for the crew to "Stow window shades and photograph surface".
 First Armstrong, and then Aldrin, took contingency shots through each of their windows and, although Aldrin's sequence (5454–5458) aligns as a panorama, Armstrong's is discontiguous with a gap in the centre-right of his window view (5449–5453).

 Dealing with omissions in panoramic sequences

 To make up for the omission in Armstrong's sequence, the Apollo Lunar Surface Journal (ALSJ) includes an assembled panorama where post-EVA images have been used to fill-in the gap.
-Although the resulting panorama does not include any of the footmarks left by the EVA, the difference in the times of the component shots is highlighted by a change in the illumination of the surface caused by the change in Sun's elevation, and this is manifested as a change in the surface colour between the shots.
-Where this technique is used in the subsequent shots it is recorded in the "Notes" column.
+Although the resulting panorama does not include any of the footmarks left by the EVA, the difference in the times of the component shots is highlighted by a change in the illumination of the surface caused by the change in Sun's elevation, and this is manifested as a change in the surface colour between the frames.
+Where this technique is used in the subsequent shots it is recorded in the "Notes" column as a "Composite image".